Sharon Ventura: Fictional character biography

 Years later, She-Thing had a guest appearance in Marvel Knights 4 #21 (2005), a spinoff of the main Fantastic Four book.
 The appearance established that she was indeed alive and well in the Marvel Universe and her attire implied she was still residing with Wingfoot.
 Her absence was poked fun at, as she stated that she could not believe anybody still had her number.

 Sharon Ventura was later seen again in her She-Thing form.

 During the 2008 "Secret Invasion" storyline, a Skrull impersonating Sharon's "She-Thing" persona is killed by the Skrull Kill Krew.
 The real Sharon is recovered alive from a downed Skrull ship after the final battle of the invasion.
 Sharon attends a support group meeting with the others who were replaced by Skrulls.

 Sharon has since been revealed as a prisoner in the Raft, with evidence suggesting that she is part of a plot to destabilize the Fantastic Four.

 Following the 2015 "Secret Wars" storyline, Ventura has returned to her original human appearance, and has been seen wrestling in her original outfit.

 Powers and abilities

 As Ms. Marvel, Sharon had superhuman strength and endurance, thanks to augmentation of her physical attributes by Dr. Karl Malus on behalf of the Power Broker.
-The mutagenic effect due to exposure to cosmic radiation that turned her into the She-Thing later greatly increased her physical attributes and durability.
+The mutagenic effect due to exposure to cosmic radiation that turned her into the She-Thing later greatly increased her physical attributes, especially her durability.

 Sharon is highly proficient in hand-to-hand combat, and skilled at various martial arts, including tae kwon do and American boxing.
 She is also an expert stuntwoman, scuba diver, skydiver, motorcyclist, mountain climber, skier, lion tamer, and wrestler.
 She attended a military academy until she was expelled.

 As part of Ben Grimm's Fantastic Four, she demonstrated her intelligence by solving complicated situations with her intuition and cunning.
 She stated that she was always the top student in school.